lambdaJasonYang/lambdaJasonYang.github.io/posts/2022-04-09-FrigateNVR.md

 Goal:

-* create frigate config file
+* create frigate config file `~/.config/frigate/frigate.yml`
-  * tells where MQTT server is
+  * configure where MQTT server is
-  * tells where RTSP of camera is
+  * configure RTSP of camera is
+  * most configuration for frigate done here
 * create frigate Video folder
   * Where to store recording
 * create a MQTT config file
 * create a docker compose for both frigate and MQTT
+  * cd to this folder to startup frigate

 # Frigate Config file